 Did you know that someone might be tracking your phone right now without you realizing it?
+I came across signs of this when I had my old Samsung phone.

 Nobody wants to have their private information used without their consent.
 While phone tracking used to be expensive and difficult to pull off, nowadays, it’s much cheaper and can be done by basically anybody.